Group on Institutional Advancement (GIA)

 Membership benefits of the GIA include professional development opportunities, exclusive access to data and resources, networking, and connections on a national platform.

-Officers are elected annually at the AAMC National Professional Development Conference for Institutional Advancement in the spring, and the position runs through to the next National Professional Development Conference.
+Officers are elected annually at the AAMC Conference for Institutional Advancement in the spring, and the position runs through to the next AAMC Conference for Institutional Advancement.
 They are available to serve as a resource on academic medicine issues upon request by the GIA members.
 Meet the GIA Leadership.

 The GIA Awards for Excellence Competition is an annual, peer-reviewed competition that recognizes outstanding work by members of the Group on Institutional Advancement (GIA) and their staff.
 The awards honor the most creative and effective approaches used to promote academic medicine through alumni relations, communications, development, marketing, and public affairs/community relations programs and projects.